HELLO, I'M

 MY BACKGROUND

-With a passion for data science, machine learning, and statistical methods, I have developed a robust academic foundation and practical experience to tackle complex challenges across various industries.
-As an undergraduate student and Stamps Scholar at Purdue University, I am currently a research assistant in the Sustainable Transportation Systems Research Group.
-I have also held teaching assistant positions in Purdue's Department of Computer Science
+With a passion for data science and statistical methods, I have developed a robust academic foundation and practical experience to tackle complex challenges across various industries.
+As an undergraduate student and Stamps Scholar at Purdue University, I previously served as a research assistant in the Sustainable Transportation Systems Research Group and am currently a research intern for the Anvil REU program at the Rosen Center for Advanced Computing.
+I have also held teaching assistant positions in Purdue's Department of Computer Science and The Data Mine Corporate Partners program.

 Research Publications